2017 Baduria riots: Background

-Tensions started rising after a social media post on Islamic prophet Muhammad and Kaaba by a 17-year-old student on 2 July 2017.
+Tensions started rising after a Facebook post on Muhammad and Kaaba by a 17-year-old student on 2 July 2017.
 The images were seen as objectionable and went viral in Baduria.
 He was later arrested.
-It is claimed that this violence was an outcome of local outrage of the Muslim groups, but according to some news sources and local media, villagers of Baduria, Basirhat and of its neighborhood claimed the rioters were outsiders.
+It is claimed that this violence was an outcome of local outrage of the Muslim groups, but according to some news sources and local media, villagers of Baduria, Basirhat, and the environs claimed the rioters were outsiders.

 Riots

 Following the post made on 2 July by the school boy, a mob of an estimated 5,000 people blockaded the Baduria police station, demanding that the accused be brought before the crowd.
 The post also resulted in an arson attack on the accused's house.
 He was arrested on the evening of 3 July 2017.

 The Baduria police station was attacked and set ablaze along with several police vehicles on the night of 3 July.
 A violent mob put up road blockades at several places and attacked members of other community, besides destroying many shops.

-Muslim mobs set upon shops and houses belonging to Hindus in Baduria, Swarupnagar and Taki.
+Muslim mobs set upon shops and houses belonging to Hindus in Baduria, Swarupnagar, Basirhat and Taki.
 Rath Yatras at several places were attacked.
-Violent clashes were triggered between the two communities of Basirhat.
+Violent clashes were triggered between the two communities of Basirhat city area.
 The Union government deployed four Border Security Force (BSF) companies containing a total of 400 personnel to check the violence in the region.
 Section 144 was imposed while the internet services were suspended.
 In retaliatory attacks on 6 July, Hindu mobs attacked a dargah and vandalised shops and houses in addition to clashing with the police.
 The office of a local TMC leader also comes under attack.
 On July 7, several Hindu temples were attacked by a Muslim mob of about 70-90 people.
 They also allegedly attacked and harassed Hindu families.

 About 25 people including 20 policemen were reported to have been injured in the violence.
 The house and party office of a local TMC MLA Dipendu Biswas was also set on fire by the rioters.
 A 65 year old died after being stabbed by the rioter mobs in the clashes while trying to return home.